usamaeltmsah/MineSweeper-game-bot/README.md

 Requiements
 -
 - `python 3.5`
-- This project will work good on `linux` for other operating systems you may need to find similar libraries and you need to install some libraries :
+- These libraries are working good on `linux` for other operating systems you may need to find similar libraries :

 tkinter
 -